 If you do not follow the suggested recoat times, it’s possible to weaken the bond between the paint and the surface- meaning the paint can crack, peel or even blister.
 Therefore the 4-hour time frame is vital for latex paints and 24 hours between coats for oil-based paints.
 If the paint is still tacky (slightly wet), you will end up with partially dried paint clumps in your second coat.

-• While it’s not recommended to paint in low temperatures, most paint manufacturers make a line of ‘low temp’ paint.
+How long does it take paint to dry when it’s cold outside?
+While it’s not recommended to paint in low temperatures, most paint manufacturers make a line of ‘low temp’ paint.
 Some paint products can be applied as low as 2 degrees Celsius (25 degrees Fahrenheit).
 The key issue is relative humidity.
 High humidity will extend longer dry times for the paint to cure.